OsamaAliSalman/Arabic-Aramaic-DataSet/README.md

 # Arabic-Aramaic-DataSet
 ## Introduction
-The taxa are the followings: Arabic-early, Arabic-Kufic, Arabic-Naskh, Arabic-Mauritanian, Arabic-African, Arabic-modern, Armazian, Hatran, Hebrew, Imperial Aramaic, Khwarazmian, Middle Persian, Nabataean, Old Aramaic, Palmyrene, Parthian, Sogdian, Syriac-Estrangela and Syriac-Nestorian.
+The taxa are the followings scripts or script variants: Arabic-early, Arabic-Kufic, Arabic-Naskh, Arabic-Mauritanian, Arabic-African, Arabic-modern, Armazian, Hatran, Hebrew, Imperial Aramaic, Khwarazmian, Middle Persian, Nabataean, Old Aramaic, Palmyrene, Parthian, Sogdian, Syriac-Estrangela and Syriac-Nestorian.

 The examined taxa features are extracted based on the collections of similar features of the script variants.
-These collections are called Similarity Features Groups (SFGs), and the purpose of their construction is to avoid the random coincidence of evolutionary unrelated but similar features (Hosszú, 2017: 182).
+These collections are called Similarity Features Groups (SFGs), and the purpose of their construction is to avoid the random coincidence of evolutionary unrelated but similar features (Hosszú, 2017: 182; Hosszú, 2023).
-The outgroup taxon is supposed to be the common ancestor of the ingroup.
-In our case, the studied script varieties of the Aramaic script family form the ingroup.

 ## References
 Hosszú, G. (2021): _Scriptinformatics.
 Extended Phenetic Approach to Script Evolution._ Budapest: Nap.
 Online: https://books.google.hu/books?id=1D0wEAAAQBAJ